jtgrooms/Magic_Dependency_R_Shiny_App/README.md

-# Magical Dependency Shiny App
+# Magical Dependency R Shiny App
 Builds a model to predict 5th Edition Dungeons and Dragons Magical Dependency classes and deploying the results via an R Shiny App on shinyapps.io

 ### model_build.R